 - 1. From the Apple menu, select System Preferences, then click Displays. - 2.
-Select VGA Display or Color LCD, click Arrange or Arrangement, and make sure Mirror Displays is checked.
+Select VGA Display or Color LCD, click Arrangement or Arrange, and make sure Mirror Displays is checked.

-If you're using a Macintosh laptop with OS 9.x or earlier:
+If you're using a Macintosh with OS 9.x or earlier: